An Empirical Study of Realized GNN Expressiveness: Limitations of Existing Datasets

-\textbf{Weisfeiler-Lehman algorithm (WL).} WL is a classical isomorphism test based on color refinement \citep{weisfeiler1968reduction}.
-Each node keeps a state (or color) that gets refined in each iteration by aggregating information from its neighbors' states.
-The final graph representation is a multiset of node states after convergence.
-Though WL can identify most non-isomorphic graphs, it may fail in some simple graphs, which motivates some extended versions.
-For example, $k$-WL treats each $k$-tuple of nodes as a unit for aggregating information.
-Another slightly different method \citep{63543} is also called $k$-WL sometimes.
-We follow \citet{morris2019weisfeiler} to call the former one $k$-WL, while the latter one $k$-FWL.
-More details can be found in Appendix~\ref{app:wl}.
+\textbf{Weisfeiler-Lehman algorithm (WL).} WL is a well-known isomorphism test relying on color refinement \citep{weisfeiler1968reduction}.
+In each iteration, WL assigns a state (or color) to each node by aggregating information from its neighboring nodes' states.
+This process continues until convergence, resulting in a multiset of node states representing the final graph representation.
+While WL effectively identifies most non-isomorphic graphs, it may fail in certain simple graphs, leading to the development of extended versions.
+One such extension is $k$-WL, which treats each $k$-tuple of nodes as a unit for aggregating information.
+Another slightly different method \citep{63543} is also referred to as $k$-WL.
+To avoid confusion, we follow \citet{morris_weisfeiler_2021} to call the former $k$-WL and the latter $k$-FWL.
+Further information can be found in Appendix~\ref{app:wl}.

-Considering the importance of GI and WL, some relevant expressiveness datasets based on them are proposed, and the three most commonly used datasets are as follows.
-We sample a pair of graphs from each to visualize in Fig~\ref{fig:previous}.
-Their statistics are shown in Table~\ref{tab:statistics}.
+Given the significance of GI and WL, several expressiveness datasets have been introduced, with the following three being the most frequently utilized.
+We selected a pair of graphs from each dataset, illustrated in Figure~\ref{fig:previous}.
+Detailed statistics for these datasets are presented in Table~\ref{tab:statistics}.

-\textbf{EXP Dataset.} This dataset consists of 600 pairs of non-isomorphic graphs which 1-WL fails.
-The generation process for each pair is as follows.
-Each graph of the pair includes two disconnected components.
-The first component is called the core pair, and that part of the two graphs is non-isomorphic, satisfying different SAT conditions.
-The second component is called the planar component, which is identical in the two graphs.
-The planar component is primarily introduced to create noise in the dataset and make learning more challenging.
-Only the core pair can test expressiveness.
-However, this component is produced in relatively small quantities.
-Only \textbf{three substantially different}, 1-WL-indistinguishable core pairs exist in the dataset.

-This dataset labels each graph by whether its core component satisfies a particular SAT problem, and then requires training a binary classification model.
-Although this dataset solves the problem of semantic labeling by introducing the SAT problem and extends the size and richness by including planar components, due to the simplicity of the core pair generation and the insufficient number, most recent GNNs easily achieve nearly 100\% accuracy, making it difficult to compare their expressiveness.